Richard Paniguian

 Sir Richard Leon Paniguian CBE (28 July 1949 – 25 June 2017) was a British oil industry executive with ties to British intelligence.
-As described in an obituary for The Telegraph, Paniguian was a long-time troubleshooter and project manager for British Petroleum in some of its most challenging territories.
+Paniguian was a project manager for BP in some of its most challenging territories.

 He was also notable for his involvement in negotiating the release of Abdelbaset al-Megrahi, the Libyan convicted in 2001 of organising the 1988 Lockerbie bombing.

 Early life

 Paniguian's father, Hracia, known to friends as 'Pan', was a leading figure in British intelligence, a veteran of the Special Operations Executive, and an expert in psychological warfare who eventually settled into a career in advertising.
 He had been born in Constantinople in 1903 during the last years of the Ottoman Empire; the family name was of Armenian origin.
-Hracia was sent to school at Robert College and studied journalism at Columbia University, where he was friends with A. J. Liebling.
+Hracia was sent to school at Robert College and studied journalism at Columbia University, where he was friends with Abbott Joseph Liebling.
 In the 1930s he worked under Reginald Hoare at the British Embassy in Bucharest.
-The Panaguian household in South Kensington, within easy reach of several embassies, was a discreet meeting place for Hracia's French, north African, Greek and Middle Eastern contacts during and after the Second World War.
+The Panaguian household in South Kensington, within easy reach of several embassies, was a discreet meeting place for Hracia's French, north African, Greek and Middle Eastern contacts during and after World War II.

 It was also within walking distance of the Natural History Museum and Royal Albert Hall, and the young Richard often went boating in the lake of the nearby Regent's Park.
 Novelist Jim Powell was a childhood friend.
 He also had one sister, Helen.

-He was schooled at The Hampshire School, Chelsea followed by Westminster, then read for a degree in Arabic at Durham University.
+He was schooled at The Hampshire School, Chelsea followed by Westminster School, then read for a degree in Arabic at Durham University.
 At Durham he was a member of Hatfield College and also played rugby union 'of the coarsest variety' alongside the future Air Marshal Peter Walker for the University 4th XV.
 He served as Treasurer of Hatfield College JCR in 1968 and graduated with a 2:1 degree in 1971.

 Career

 1971–1980

-After university he joined British Petroleum in 1971 as a graduate trainee in the oil trading division, and spent the first years of his career in Oman and then Dubai.
+After university he joined BP in 1971 as a graduate trainee in the oil trading division, and spent the first years of his career in Oman and then Dubai.
 He relocated to Iran in 1978, where his position as commercial representative in Tehran proved increasingly tricky with the outbreak of the Iranian Revolution.
 In response, he added a moustache to his 'swarthy complexion' so he could walk the streets inconspicuously.
 This, however, did not save him from being briefly arrested after he was found in possession of a transistor radio.